Kong/icons/README.md

 yarn install --frozen-lockfile
 ```

-### SVG Requirements
+### SVG file requirements

+Source SVG files **must**:

+- be stored in the `/svg/` directory
+  - Solid (single-color) SVG files **must** be placed in the `/svg/solid/` directory
+  - Multi-color SVG files may live in any other subdirectory
-- Source SVG filenames must be unique, regardless if they are in a subdirectory
+- have a **unique**, `kebab-case` filename, regardless of the `/svg/*` subdirectory they are located in
+- have a default size of `24px` when they are exported
+- be sourced from and approved of by Kong's Design team

 ### Development Sandbox

-This repository includes a Vue sandbox (see the `/sandbox` directory) to allow you to experiment with icons.
+This repository includes a Vue sandbox app (see the `/sandbox` directory) to allow you to experiment with icons.

+Before running the local dev server, you will need to run the generate command.

+> **Note**: You must regenerate the icons and restart the sandbox if you make changes to files outside of the `/sandbox/` directory.

-To start the sandbox:
+To compile the icon components and start the sandbox:

 ```sh
 # Generate the Icon Components